marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   register.)
 Stored in the ``return_val`` field and printed as :samp:`/i`.

-  .. index:: REG_POINTER

-  .. index:: reg and /f

-  .. index:: frame_related, in reg
+  .. index:: REG_POINTER, reg and /f, frame_related, in reg

 :samp:`REG_POINTER ({x})`
   Nonzero in a ``reg`` if the register holds a pointer.
 Stored in the ``frame_related`` field and printed as :samp:`/f`.

-  .. index:: REG_USERVAR_P

-  .. index:: reg and /v

-  .. index:: volatil, in reg
+  .. index:: REG_USERVAR_P, reg and /v, volatil, in reg

 :samp:`REG_USERVAR_P ({x})`
   In a ``reg``, nonzero if it corresponds to a variable present in